PyLops/pylops/docs/source/addingsolver.rst

 that the solver can converge to a correct solution (at least in the case of full rank operator).

 We encourage to create a new test within an existing ``test_*.py`` file in the ``pytests`` folder (or in a new file).
+We also encourage to test the function-bases solver, as this will implicitly test the underlying class-based solver.

 Generally a test file will start with a number of dictionaries containing different parameters we would like to use in the testing of one or more solvers.
-The test itself starts with a *decorator* that contains a list of all (or some) of dictionaries that will would like to use for our specific operator, followed by the definition of the test
+The test itself starts with a *decorator* that contains a list of all (or some) of dictionaries that will would like to use for our specific operator, followed by the definition of the test:

 .. code-block:: python

     @pytest.mark.parametrize("par", [(par1),(par2)])
     def test_CG(par):

-At this point we can first a full-rank operator, an input vector and compute the associated data.
-We can then run the solver for a certain number of iterations, checking that the solution agrees with the true `x` within a certain tolerance.
-We reccomend using the function-based solver in this case:
+At this point we can first create a full-rank operator, an input vector and compute the associated data.
+We can then run the solver for a certain number of iterations, checking that the solution agrees with the true `x` within a certain
+tolerance:

 .. code-block:: python